 - AP Environmental Science is equivalent to a one-semester introductory college course utilizing an interdisciplinary approach combining elements of earth science, biology and chemistry to understand interrelationships within the natural world.

 - Landscape Architecture/Horticulture is the art of planning the appropriate use of land and designing the built environment based on an understanding of natural and cultural site characteristics, human need, and sound artistic and technical competence.
 Horticulture deals with the creation, production, and distribution of fruit, vegetable, ornamental greenhouse, turf and specialty crops.

 - Organic vegetable gardens have been established at Cynwyd, Penn Valley, Welsh Valley, Lower Merion and Harriton and serve as a teaching tool, providing students with hands-on learning experiences and collaborative learning opportunities across disciplines and schools.
 Other features throughout the District used in environmental education include chicken coops, koi ponds and an aquaponics system – a process in aquaculture in which the waste produced by farmed fish or other aquatic animals (in the case of Harriton, tilapia) supplies nutrients for plants grown hydroponically, which in turn purify the water.

-- The Lower Merion Township Environmental Advisory Council recently awarded Penn Valley Elementary School the 2012 "Go for the Green" Educational Award, recognizing Penn Valley's focus on sustainability and school-wide efforts to make the Lower Merion community a better place for future generations.
+- The Lower Merion Township Environmental Advisory Council has awarded several schools and District-related groups the 2012 "Go for the Green" Educational Award, recognizing focus on sustainability and school-wide efforts to make the Lower Merion community a better place for future generations.